priyanshupant/group-theory-python/README.md

 - Subgroup Identification
 - Centre Determination

-## Working On
+## Working On Ideas

-- Add functions to obtain a * b, a * b^-1, a^n
+- ~~Add functions to obtain a * b, a * b^-1, a^n~~
-- More info about groups like generators, normal subgroups
+- ~~More info about groups like generators, normal subgroups~~
 - Add functionality like external direct product, quotient group.
 - Add popular groups like Z_n, U_m, S(n), A(n), D(n) to easily initialize at go.
 - Further generalise it for rings, fields, ufds, pids.
+- visualizing datasets formed for this module for different groups.
+- incorporate groups formed using matrices.

 ### Dependencies:

 - python3
 - numpy